 Columbus Day is a holiday held in the United States and other countries on the second Monday in October, and it commemorates Christopher Columbus’ landing in the New World on October 12th, 1492.
 Christopher Columbus is one of the most significant figures in all of World History and is particularly important to major world events such as the Age of Exploration and Renaissance.
 His four famous journeys to the New World in the late 15th century and early 16th century altered the history of the world and led to a mass migration of people from the Old World to the New World.
 Today, he is best remembered as a famous European navigator, explorer and colonizer.

-While Columbus was an Italian born explorer who had been backed by the Spanish monarchs to chart a western sea route to China.
+While Columbus was an Italian born explorer, he was officially financed by the Spanish monarchs of the time to chart a western sea route to China.
 At the time people believed that only the Atlantic Ocean was between Europe and the East Indies.
-However, when Columbus set sail, he discovered a continent previously unknown to Europeans- the Americas.
-The island that he first set foot on was the Bahamas and then he went on explore surrounding areas including Cuba.
-Columbus became the first European to explore the Americas since the Vikings in the 10th century.
+However, when Columbus set sail, he discovered a land mass previously unknown to Europeans, which today is North and South America.
+In reality, on his first voyage in 1492, Columbus arrived in the Caribbean.
+While there, he explored several different islands, including Hispaniola and Cuba.
+This voyage meant that Columbus became the first European to explore the Americas since the Vikings in the 10th century.